osrf/TSC-RMW-Reports/README.md

 ### 4.2.1 Open and Closed Pull Requests in the Previous Six Months

+The following plot gives the open and closed issues and pull requests broken down by both DDS implementation and RMW implementation.

 ![Open and closed pull requests and issues](./galactic/plots/PullRequestsAndIssues.png )

 ### 4.2.2 Cumulative Time to Close Pull Requests and Issues

+These cumulative histograms give the percentage of issues and pull requests closed within a certain time frame over the 90 day sample period.

 ![Time to close pull requests and issues](./galactic/plots/IssueAndPRTurnAround.png)